 AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+ALG Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+ALGs allow for a margin of safety.
 Avg Regulatory compliance with some MCL's is based on running annual average of monthly samples.
 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MRDL Maximum Residual Disinfectant Level: The highest level of disinfectant allowed in drinking water.
 MRDLG Maximum Residual Disinfectant Level Goal: The level of disinfectant in drinking water below which there is no known or expected risk to health.
 MRDLG's allow for a margin of safety.
-N/A Not Applicable NTU Nephelometric Turbidity Units pCi/L picocuries per liter (a measure of radioactivity) ppb Parts per billion or micrograms per liter (ug/L) - or one ounce in 7,350,000 gallons of water. ppm Parts per million or milligrams per liter (mg/L) - or one ounce in 7,350 gallons of water.
+N.D.
+Not Detected N/A Not Applicable NTU Nephelometric Turbidity Units pCi/L picocuries per liter (a measure of radioactivity) ppb Parts per billion or micrograms per liter (ug/L) - or one ounce in 7,350,000 gallons of water. ppm Parts per million or milligrams per liter (mg/L) - or one ounce in 7,350 gallons of water.
 TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.

-Lead and Copper Date Sampled MCLG Action Level 90 th # Sites Units Violation Likely Source of Contamination (AL) Percentile Over AL Copper 7/17/2018 1.3 1.3 0.157 0 ppm N Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead 7/17/2018 0 15 2.55 0 ppb N Corrosion of household plumbing systems; erosion of natural deposits.
+Lead and Copper Date Sampled MCLG Action Level (AL) 90 th Percentile Range of levels Detected # Sites Over AL Units Violation Likely Source of Contamination Copper 2024 1.3 1.3 0.194 0.0149 - 0.357 0 ppm N Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead 2024 0 15 0.25 0.01 - 0.32 0 ppb N Corrosion of household plumbing systems; erosion of natural deposits.